teesloane/Auth-Boss/README.md

 - The example authorization header above does not look like a username and password, but that is because it is base64 encoded.
 IT IS NOT ENCRYPTED.
 - USE HTTPS.
 If you just use HTTP, authentication credentials are sent to a server as PLAIN TEXT.
 A user's username and password are being sent over the wire merely as base64 encoded text — which is trivial to decode.
 By using HTTPS / SSL you are ensuring that data sent from the client to the server is encrypted.
-- The use of HTTPS / SSL might Basic Auth a viable method for your authentication solution but there are still some caveats.
+- The use of HTTPS / SSL might make Basic Auth a viable method for your authentication solution but there are still some caveats.
 - There needs to be _some_ sort of caching of a username / password, _because_ HTTP requests are stateless; credentials _have_ to be sent to the server on every request!
 - Where are you going to cache a user's password + username?
 Will it be visible in a cookie?
 Is that secure?
 You could perhaps run an encryption algorithm on credentials and store it as a cookie, but it's still public visible in your browser.
 Continuing on...
 - When the password arrives at the server, it will be hashed by your encryption algorithm (which you absolutely should have ) to see if it matches the password in the database.
 Some people argue that the processing power to encrypt passwords / check on every request is not efficient.
 I have no say in this matter because I don't know.
 But consider that idea as you look into other authentication methods.